Who this guide is for

-Ask to have your original marriage certificate or a certified copy sent to you.
-There's usually a fee for this service.
+There's usually a fee to have your original marriage certificate or a certified copy sent to you.
 In BC, it costs $27 to order your marriage certificate from the Vital Statistics Agency.

 If you can't get your marriage certificate before your case begins, explain why on the court forms.
 The court registry might let you file your certificate later if they believe you have a good reason.
 If not, they might delay your case.

-If your marriage certificate is from Quebec and in French, the registry might require you to get it translated into English.
-Contact your Supreme Court registry to find if it accepts marriage certificates in French or if you have to get it translated into English.
+If your marriage certificate is from Quebec and in French, ask your Supreme Court registry if they accept marriage certificates in French or if you have to get it translated into English.

-If your marriage certificate is from another country and is not in English, you need to get it translated into English.
+If your marriage certificate is from another country and isn't in English, you need to get it translated into English.
 This must be done by a certified translator.
 Ask the translator to give you an Affidavit of Translation.
-When you file your marriage certificate, you'll attach the translation and the affidavit as exhibits.
+When you file your marriage certificate, attach the translation and the affidavit as exhibits.
 A certified translator can help you do this.

 Your separation agreement or court order

-You should have a separation agreement or court order that sets out what you've agreed to or what the court has already ordered about parenting, child support, or spousal support.
+You need your separation agreement or court order to show what you've agreed to or what the court has already ordered about parenting, child support, spousal support, and other family law issues.

-A photo of the other person, if required
+A photo of the other person, if needed

 The person who serves documents on the other person (either a professional process server or another adult) must have a way to identify them.
 The process server can either:

-- use a photo that you've provided (and sworn in an affidavit is a true likeness of the person), or
+- use a photo that you've provided (and have sworn in an affidavit it's a true likeness of the person), or

-- copy or take a photo of the other person's licence or other photo identification (ID).
+- copy or take a photo of the other person's driver's licence or other photo identification (ID).

 You don't need to apply for a legal name change to use the name you had before you were married.
 It's the same as when you marry.
-You can use either your name from before marriage or your spouse's name without legally changing it.
+After you separate, you can use either your name from before marriage or your spouse's name without legally changing it.

-If you did have a legal name change and want to change it back or change your name to something new, you can do that in your divorce application.
-In this case, you'll also need your change of name certificate from the Vital Statistics Agency.
+If you had a legal name change and want to change it back or change your name to something new, you can do that in your divorce application.
+In this case, you also need your change of name certificate from the Vital Statistics Agency.

 Whatever you feel as you work through this guide is normal and okay.